Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

 Baylor Schedule Analysis

-- The Bears captured their signature win of the season on November 14, when they took down the Utah Utes, who rank No. 12 in the AP's Top 25, by a score of 84-77.

-- The Bears have one win over Quadrant 1 opponents, tied for the 15th-most in the country.

-- Baylor has two wins over Quadrant 2 opponents, tied for the fourth-most in the nation.
+- Baylor has one win against Quadrant 2 opponents, tied for the 19th-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!